Researchers Find Biological Linkage Between Lean Meat and Colorectal Cancer | ExBulletin

 Studies prior to establishing relationships were primarily epidemiological.
 That is, people who developed this condition were investigated for their diet, and researchers found an association with the incidence of colorectal cancer.

-However, the lack of biology clarity means that the incident was not entirely slam dunk, and in 2019, one team of researchers said that reducing consumption was “low” to prevent cancer deaths.
+However, the lack of biology clarity means that the incident was not a complete slam dunk, and in 2019, one team of researchers said that reducing consumption was “low” to prevent cancer deaths.
 I made a wave when I declared that I was only convinced.

 “When we say that lean meat is carcinogenic and affects the incidence of cancer, we need a plausible way to do it,” said an oncologist at the Dana Farber Cancer Institute, who led the new study. , Marios Jannakis told AFP.